samjones00/docs/docs/_documentation/ztest.md

     db sqlite
     db.connection northwind.sqlite

-Once configured, start this instance of ServiceStack with:
+Once configured, start this ServiceStack App with:

     $ x

-Then in another terminal you can download just the generated DTOs in each language you want them in by excluding their Service Contracts:
+Then in another terminal you can download just the generated **Types** in each language you want, by excluding their **Services**:

     $ x csharp https://localhost:5001 -path /crud/all/csharp?ExcludeTypes=services
     $ x typescript https://localhost:5001 -path /crud/all/typescript?ExcludeTypes=services